apergos/watchlist-playtime/README.md

 get credentials and establish a connection to the right database for the given wiki, etc.

+One fun thing about using mlr is that the hosts where this script runs are on debian stretch.
+That version of mlr does not recognize the -N (no headers) option.
+Trying to use the files with the headers was bad for the sort.
+In the end I wound up spinning up a docker image for stretch with gcc and stuff, in order to build a copy of mlr that then got shoved into my home dir for toy testing, with the path hardcoded into the scripts, ewww.
+You can find the docker stuff in the subdirectory docker-stretch-lol, along with a couple convenience scripts I used.
+They rely on the image ariel/devstretch:base which is from this repo: https://github.com/apergos/docker-devbase (see the stretch diectory).

-Don't actually use this for anything, please; it will likely eat your database for a nice tasty snack.
+Don't actually use these scripts for anything, please; they will likely eat your database for a nice tasty snack.
 Thanks!